How to Write Content That AI Platforms Actually Cite: Lessons From 29 Million AI Answers

 Why FAQs Are So Powerful for AI Search

 The Gauge research singled out extended FAQ sections as a critical component of high-performing listicles.
-After studying millions of AI interactions, the reason is clear: FAQs directly match the question-answer pattern that AI platforms use to generate responses.
+After studying millions of AI interactions, the reason is obvious: FAQs directly match the question-answer pattern that AI platforms use to generate responses.

 Why FAQs Match AI Behavior